damianhakert/damianhakert.github.io/source/posts/2017-03-13-gitlab-in-action-part-2.html.md

-Finally, after hearing about this dish all week, we went to [Taberna Belga](https://goo.gl/maps/R1tmPnNiZnp) to try [francesinha](https://en.wikipedia.org/wiki/Francesinha), which is a sandwich with multiple kinds of meat, smothered in liquid cheese, and served with a mountain of french fries, and it's delicious.
+Finally, after hearing about this dish all week, we went to [Taberna Belga](https://goo.gl/maps/R1tmPnNiZnp) to try [francesinha](https://en.wikipedia.org/wiki/Francesinha), which is a sandwich with multiple kinds of meat, smothered in melted cheese, and served with a mountain of french fries, and it's delicious.
 With a description like that, I can't believe the US hasn't adopted it yet.